Looking for a Doctor?

 9 Months Later

 By this point, roughly 80 percent of your new hairs will be growing in, and you should have a very clear indication of what your final result will look like.
-As always, attend follow-up visits with Dr. Jones or Dr. Huber on schedule.
+As always, schedule and attend follow-up visits with Dr. Alexander, Dr. Jones, or Dr. Huber on schedule.

 One Year Later